frederic-perez/AmE-dictionary/data/idioms.md

 __crushing blow__ :two: A major defeat or setback that is devastating to the goals of a person, group, or organization. _The team’s loss last Sunday was a crushing blow to their chances for a championship._
 __crutch__ __1__ _n_ A car.
 (Streets.) _That’s one fine crutch you got here, Bud._ __2__ _n_ A device to hold a marijuana cigarette butt. _Here’s a crutch so you can finish your smoke._
 __crux of the matter__ _She saw the crux of the matter in seconds._
+__cry (one) a river__ Said sarcastically to someone whose whining, complaints, or tears fall on unsympathetic ears.
+Most often said as “cry me a river.”
 __cry (oneself) to sleep__
 __cry foul__
 __cry on (one’s) shoulder__ To bemoan one’s problems to someone else. _We need to try to cheer Ben up—he’s been crying on my shoulder all week._
 __cry out for (someone or something)__
-__cry over spilled milk__ :two: To be upset over something that cannot be fixed, often something minor.
+__cry over spilled milk__ :four: To be upset over something that cannot be fixed, often something minor.
 To be unhappy about what cannot be undone. _Please calm down, you’re just crying over spilled milk.
-We already submitted the report, so we can’t fix it now._
+We already submitted the report, so we can’t fix it now._ _It’s no use crying over spilled milk._
 __cry-baby__ :two: A person who cries or complains a lot, especially for little reason. _James whines and complains whenever he doesn’t get his own way.
 He’s such a cry-baby!_
 __crystal ball__
 __crystal clear__